What is Considered a Wrongful Death in South Carolina?

 - Nursing Home Negligence;

-- Defective Products; and
+- Defective Products; or

 - Medical Malpractice.